michaelthielemans/ProjectHosting/Kubernetes/HA-controlplane/kube-vip.md

 7. Using the output from the kubeadm init command on the first control plane, run the kubeadm join command on the remainder of the control plane nodes.
 8. Copy the generated kube-vip manifest to the remainder of the control plane nodes and place in their static Pods manifest directory (default of /etc/kubernetes/manifests/)
 	>you can check the result by running kubectl get pods -n kube-system
+9. check if the kubelets of the workernodes communicate with the VIP api-server !

 #### 1. Generate the manifest file for kube-vip
 Set the VIP virtual IP that will be used on the control-plane and the active interface on the control nodes: